dylanbeattie/OAuthStack/README.md

 Some people have reported problems restoring NuGet packages related to Microsoft.Bcl.Build.
 These appear to be caused by [http://blogs.msdn.com/b/dotnet/archive/2013/08/22/improved-package-restore.aspx](http://blogs.msdn.com/b/dotnet/archive/2013/08/22/improved-package-restore.aspx)

+To work around this, I've checked the /packages/Microsoft.Bcl.Build.* folders into source control.
+Yeah, I know you're not supposed to check in your /packages folder, but until there's a clean resolution for this issue this is the easiest way to make sure it'll build from a clean checkout.

 --------

 ###Points of Interest###